How To Throw The Best Singles Valentine’s Day Party

 Single and another Valentine’s Day is around the corner.
 Get ready to have fun.
 Now that the pandemic is officially over, it’s time to get together and celebrate again.
 Plan ahead this year for the perfect party.
 You may think: I’m going to stay in my pjs, order a large pizza with all the toppings, then finish up with a chocolate ice-cream cake for dessert and watch “Sleepless in Seattle” for the millionth time.
 That scenario is so last year.
 No. Enough is enough, because you are not staying alone this year.

-Break Tradition On Valentine’s Day
+Break Tradition On Valentine’s Day With A Singles Party

 When you are alone, especially on Valentine’s Day, desperation is almost a go-to response.